HOW TO FIND and CHOOSE YOUR DREAM WEDDING VENUE

 - What time does the party stop? (sometimes a party can continue after midnight with lowered music) Some venues are open until the early morning hours, especially if your party stays over for a weekend…

-- Is the venue licenced for civil ceremonies?
+- Is the venue licensed for civil ceremonies?
 Indoors and outdoors?

 - Is the venue available for exclusive hire?